gunwant11/rapidfort-file-upload/README.md

 - ### Trigger
   Workflow can be triggered manually by clicking on the `Actions` tab and selecting the `deploy` workflow.

-- ### Steps
-- Checkout the repository
-- Login to Azure
-- Set the AKS context
-- Deploy the image to AKS cluster
-- Logout from Azure

   ## Environment Variables
   The following environment variables are used in the project: